Unlocking the Benefits

 Value Of Managing Risk

-As more complex and specialized medicines come to market, there is an increased need for plan sponsors to effectively manage risk.
-Small plan sponsors outside of Quebec who purchase fully insured coverage plans can be particularly vulnerable to the financial impact of high-cost drug claims.
+As more complex and specialized medicines enter the market, plan sponsors face growing pressure to manage financial risk.
+Small plan sponsors outside of Quebec that purchase fully insured coverage plans can be particularly vulnerable to the financial impact of high-cost drug claims.

 Read more